Mqtth3w/library-Telegram-bot/README.md

 ### 😎 Admin
 An admin can also run user commands.
-- `/add <ISBN10 or ISBN13>` adds the book to the DB by taking the data from Google books API or Open Library API.
-It shows also the added book's data.
+- `/add <ISBN10 or ISBN13> <Optionally the book's title>` adds the book to the DB by taking the data from Google books API or Open Library API.
+It shows also the added book's data. *A query with also the title has more probability of success*.
 -  `/del <ISBN10 or ISBN13>` removes the book from the DB.
 It shows also the deleted book's data.
 -  `/addmanually <isbn10>;<isbn13>;<title>;<authors>;<publisher>;<publishedDate>;<pageCount>;<textSnippet>;<description>;<language>;<location>;<thumbnail (image cover link)>` adds the book with all the specified data.
 Don't use ";" in fileds.
 Leave empty a field if you don't want to specify it (e.g. ;1234567890123;Hello;;;;;;;;near the duck;).
 -  `/settitle <ISBN10 or ISBN13> <New book's title>` changes the book's title to the specified.